 Only as a Christian could I explain to Joe for the first time that while Christianity does say that God wants us to do good, that is not what makes us right with God.
 I was able to share with him that the message of Christianity is that what makes us right with God has nothing to do with anything we do or ever could do, but rather with what Jesus has already done—once, and in full, and for all.
 I explained that if we trust in Jesus Christ, we no longer need to fear judgment, because on the cross Jesus has already taken the judgment for everything we have ever or will ever do wrong.

-I explained this at length, and when I asked Joe if this made sense, he responded – in classic New Jersey fashion – “That’s a hell of a realization.”
-Emphatically he said it again, “That’s a hell of a realization,” and then continued, “69 years and I never thought of that.
+I explained this at length, and when I asked Joe if this made sense, he responded – in classic New Jersey fashion – “That’s a hell of a realisation.”
+Emphatically he said it again, “That’s a hell of a realisation,” and then continued, “69 years and I never thought of that.
 I thought Christianity was one thing, but it was something else entirely.”
 There was an extended pause, and then Joe said, “You know, Vince, you spend your whole life trying to make up for your [mess] ups, but this finally explains how we can deal with guilt.”

 I asked Joe if he wanted to pray with me to accept this gift from God – to trust in Christ’s sacrifice and not in our own works – and he said he did, and with great conviction he thrust out his arm to me.
-We clasped hands, and we wept, and we prayed, and as we finished praying he exclaimed a loud “Amen.”
+We clasped hands, and we wept, and we prayed, and as we finished praying, he exclaimed a loud “Amen.”

 Joe asked me if my wife Jo knows this great truth about Christianity as well.
-I said that she does, and he said “It must be a happy life.”
+I said that she does, and he said, “It must be a happy life.”
 And then, after a thoughtful pause, “Now I’m actually looking forward to what’s next.”

 When Joe’s family saw him the next day and asked how he was, for the first time in a long time he responded, “Wonderful.”
 The transformation in him was so visible that his family called me immediately and wanted to know every word that I had shared with him.